glaubermagal/doc-api/source/includes/concept/_dataset.md

 #### Carto

 [Carto](https://carto.com/) is an open, powerful, and intuitive map platform for discovering and predicting key insights underlying the location data in our world.

+### Global Forest Watch
+[Global Forest Watch](https://www.globalforestwatch.org/) (GFW) is an online platform that provides data and tools for monitoring forests.
+By harnessing cutting-edge technology, GFW allows anyone to access near real-time information about where and how forests are changing around the world.

 #### ArcGIS feature layer